How business agility protects your bottom line by helping you build resilient systems

 2. It provides a guide to help think through whether the controls being put into place satisfy the purpose of the control objectives.

-3. It provides a frame for comparing SDLC governance of pipelines against to see what steps we need to take to move to continuous compliance.
+3. It provides a frame for comparing SDLC governance of pipelines to see what steps we need to take to move to continuous compliance.

 Creating systems capable of learning and recovering

-Systems that are adaptable are also much more resilient to threats and stress.
+Adaptable systems are also much more resilient to threats and stress.
 Agile organizations make their systems more adaptable by shifting the learning process.
 With a business agility mindset, learning isn’t just done at a regular cadence but is instead habitual and constant.

-Failure becomes an opportunity for learning, building the organizational system back stronger through open, blameless conversation about what we can learn from the failure.
+Failure becomes an opportunity for learning, building the organizational system back stronger through an open, blameless conversation about what we can learn from failure.
 This requires continual attention from leadership at all levels to ensure the right behaviors are being exhibited.
-Consider how you might measure whether those behaviors are being exhibited in your own organization.
+Consider how you might measure whether those behaviors are being exhibited in your organization.

 Conclusion

 Managing risk is essential to protecting your bottom line, and building resilient systems within organizations focused on continual learning is a good approach.
-It isn’t easy, and takes focused effort to not only introduce the new practices but make them stick.
+It isn’t easy and takes a focused effort to not only introduce the new practices but make them stick.
 All of this can be considered adopting business agility.

 If you want to learn more about resilient systems, be sure to give this episode of the Definitely, Maybe Agile Podcast a listen.
 Or reach out for a conversation, always happy to discuss how organizations are approaching this large and complex topic.